prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Third Party Integrations/Synchronizing Cloud Code with GitHub.md

 ![](img/GitSynch/11.png)

 *15.* Once the selections are made, select *Preview*.
 The modal form will close and another window will open where you can review what is to be imported.
-The items listed will be colour coded based on what their status will be after the import.
+The items listed will be color coded based on what their status will be after the import.
 Here are some examples:

 * Green : *Cloud Code that does not already exist in the game.*
 * Blue : *Cloud Code that has changed since the import.*